(803) 722-4975 info@palmercounsel.com

 I was born in Long Island, NY and moved to SC when I was 12 years old–so I’m half southern, half-northern.
 You never know what accent may come out!
 I enjoy listening to Gospel, Christian Rap, Hip-Hop, Indie R&B/Soul music, podcasts, and audiobooks.
 In my free time, you’ll find me spending time with my church family and/or managing our ministry’s online presence on some social media site.

-Deana Caldwell, MS, LPC
+Chelsea Casey, MS, LPC

-Lead Therapist
+Virtual Therapist

 Clinical Psychologist

-Hello, my name is Dr. Karly Warren and I am an energetic and ambitious licensed clinical psychologist who is offering comprehensive psychological assessments and psychoeducational assessments to the growing Blythewood and Northeast communities!
+Hello, my name is Dr. Karly Stroup and I am an energetic and ambitious licensed clinical psychologist who is offering comprehensive psychological assessments and psychoeducational assessments to the growing Blythewood and Northeast communities!
 I use a variety of tests and diagnostic methods to capture each individual’s profile of strengths and weaknesses.
 I asses the person’s level of functioning, including attention, memory, learning skills, language skills, nonverbal reasoning, organizational skills and problem solving.
 I investigate whether the person is experiencing any emotional distress that is severe enough to meet criteria for a formal psychological diagnosis, such as a depressive or an anxiety disorder, and to get a sense of his or her coping skills.
 The outcome of the assessment is to guide treatment or other supports needed to maximize a person’s ability to function at their best in their environment.
 A comprehensive psychological assessment can serve many functions that can be critical in treatment planning.
 For example, when a child is struggling with behavioral problems and academic difficulties, this could be a result of several factors (e.g., mental health problems, social skills deficits, an undiagnosed learning disability, neuropsychological deficits, ADHD, etc.).
 The findings of an assessment could help providers and educators better understand the strengths and weaknesses of the individual child and clarify the supports that child needs.

 Other areas of assessment include: